mitakash/ajna-keeper/README.md

 The easiest way to create an encrypted JSON wallet is to use the create-keystore script provided in keeper:
 Run the script with `yarn create-keystore`.
 Then follow the onscreen prompts.
-Make sure to save the keystore file in the directory referenced in `config.ts` as `keeperKeystore`.
+Ensure that the generated wallet is saved in the directory specified by the `keeperKeystore` property in `config.ts`.

 ### Execution